Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

-According to Obi et al, (2008), “The minimum concentration (thickness) of the slick on the water surface for any measurable effectiveness of in-situ burning is 3mm.
-This is because it would be very difficult (and even nearly impossible) to ignite a layer which is not thick enough.
+According to Obi et al. (2008), “The minimum concentration (thickness) of the slick on the water surface for any measurable effectiveness of in-situ burning is 3mm.
+This is because it would be tough (and even nearly impossible) to ignite a layer that is not thick enough.

-- The toxic fumes released from the burning can cause significant damage to the environment as well as marine life.
+- The toxic fumes released from the burning can cause significant damage to the environment and marine life.

-- The procedure works on spills that are relatively fresh before the oil spreads to a larger area and decreases in thickness.
+- The procedure works on relatively fresh spills before the oil spreads to a larger area and decreases in thickness.

 5. Using Dispersants

 They allow the oil to chemically bond with water by increasing the surface area of each molecule.
-This ensures that the slick does not travel over the surface of the water, and is easier to degrade by microbes.
+This ensures that the slick does not travel over the water’s surface and is easier to degrade by microbes.

 - It can effectively be used for spills over large areas.

-- Use of dispersants can create tarballs.
+- The use of dispersants can create tarballs.
 As the oil combines with water, it also gets mixed with sand and debris present in the water.
-This results in the formation of large tar balls floating on the surface of the water, which often find their way to the shores.
+This results in the formation of large tarballs floating on the water’s surface, which often finds their way to the shores.